chgroeling/libmicroemu/README.md

 - **No C++ Exceptions**
   The emulator is implemented without the use of C++ exceptions, providing a predictable control flow and simplifying integration into projects that avoid exception handling.
 - **Optional Command-Line Interface**
-  The companion CLI app microemu simplifies testing and debugging.
-It requires Conan for managing dependencies (fmt, spdlog, cxxopts), while libmicroemu itself remains dependency-free.
+  The companion CLI program _microemu_ simplifies testing and debugging.
+It requires Conan for managing dependencies (fmt, spdlog, cxxopts), while _libmicroemu_ itself remains dependency-free.

 ## Development Status
 _libmicroemu_ is currently under active development and can already execute a significant range of ARMv7-M programs.
 Floating-point functionality is not natively supported in the emulator at this time, but it can be achieved by compiling programs with `-mfloat-abi=soft`, allowing software-based floating-point emulation within the binary itself.